 Day 04: Baku/Sheki (Drive)

-We begin this day with a scenic and relaxed drive to the town of Sheki.
-Here we will visit the Museum of Applied Arts, "Shebeke" manufacturing workshops, and view the magnificent Sheki Khan's palace (view from the outside only).
+Scenic and relaxing journey to the town of Sheki.
+Here we will visit the Museum of Applied Arts, "Shebeke" manufacturing workshops and the magnificent Sheki Khan's palace (view from the outside only).
 We travel to the nearby village of Kish to visit the first church in Caucasus.
 The evening is free to relax or stroll around the charming town.

 Overnight: Sheki Saray Hotel, Sheki (1 night) (B, D)